 The Commission finds that sizing post-construction structural BMPs to accommodate (infiltrate, filter or treat) the runoff from the 85th percentile storm runoff event, in this case, is equivalent to sizing BMPs based on the point of diminishing returns (i.e. the BMP capacity beyond which, insignificant increases in pollutants removal (and hence water quality protection) will occur, relative to the additional costs.
+Therefore, the

-Therefore, the Commission requires the selected post-construction structural BMPs be sized based on design criteria specified in Special Condition No. Two (2), and finds this will ensure the proposed development will be designed to minimize adverse impacts to coastal resources, in a manner consistent with the water and marine policies of the Coastal Act.
+Commission requires the selected post-construction structural BMPs be sized based on design criteria specified in Special Condition No. 2, and finds this will ensure the proposed development will be designed to minimize adverse impacts to coastal resources, in a manner consistent with the water and marine policies of the Coastal Act.

-Furthermore, interim erosion control measure implemented during construction and post construction landscaping will serve to minimize the potential for adverse impacts to water quality resulting from drainage runoff during construction and in the post-development stage.
-Therefore, the Commission finds that Special Condition No. Three (3) is necessary to ensure the proposed development will not adversely impact water quality or coastal resources.
+Furthermore, interim erosion control measures implemented during construction and post construction landscaping will serve to minimize the potential for adverse impacts to water quality resulting from drainage runoff during construction and in the post-development stage.
+Therefore, the Commission finds that Special Condition No. 3 is necessary to ensure the proposed development will not adversely impact water quality or coastal resources.

 As stated previously, the proposed project includes a swimming pool and spa.
 There is the potential for swimming pools and spas to have deleterious effects on aquatic habitat if not properly maintained and drained.
 In addition, chlorine and other chemicals are commonly added to pools and spas to maintain water clarity, quality, and pH levels.
 Further, both leakage and periodic maintenance of the proposed pool and spa, if not monitored and/or conducted in a controlled manner, may result in excess runoff and erosion potentially causing instability of the site and adjacent properties and may result in the transport of chemicals, such as chlorine, into coastal waters, adversely impacting intertidal and marine habitats.
-In order to minimize potential adverse impacts from the proposed swimming pool and spa, the Commission requires the applicant to submit a pool and spa maintenance plan, as detailed in Special Condition No. Ten (10).
-Special Condition No. Ten requires the applicant to install and use a no chlorine or low chlorine purification system.
-The condition also requires a maintenance plan to ensure that any runoff or drainage from the pool or spa will not include excessive amounts of chemicals that may adversely affect water quality or environmentally sensitive habitat area and that will prohibit the discharge of any chlorinated water or prohibit the discharge of non-chlorinated pool water into a street, storm drain, creek, canyon, drainage channel, or other location where it could enter receiving waters.
-The Commission finds that, as conditioned to minimize potential impacts of the proposed pool and spa, the project is consistent with Sections 30231 and 30240 of the Coastal Act.
+Therefore, the Commission finds it necessary to require Special Condition No. 9 which requires the applicant to use a non-chemical or low chemical water purification system to maintain proper pH, calcium and alkalinity balance in a manner that any runoff or drainage from the pool/spa will not include excessive chemicals that may adversely affect water quality or Environmentally Sensitive Habitat Areas.

+The Commission finds that, as conditioned to incorporate and maintain a drainage and polluted runoff control plan, to control erosion during construction to landscape all disturbed soils, and to minimize potential impacts of the proposed pool and spa, the project is consistent with Sections 30231 of the Coastal Act.